Table of Contents

 Types of Demolitions and Associated Costs

 The demolition world isn’t one-size-fits-all.
 There are different paths you can take, each with its own cost implications.
-Below are three of the most common type of demolition and their average costs:
+Below are three of the most common types of demolition and their average costs:

 Demolition Costs of a Partial House